 Updated August 2020

 Conference calls are the staple of any team, remote or on-site.
-They’re quick and convenient for everyone involved, especially when there aren’t any visual presentations (and you don’t have the time to set up an elaborate video meeting).
+They’re quick and convenient for everyone involved, especially when there isn’t any screen sharing involved (and you don’t have the time to set up an elaborate video meeting).

-There are tons of ways you can do this.
-You probably already know about the dozens of conference call services out there, or already use the inbuilt conference calling feature in your uber-versatile smartphone.
+There are tons of ways to set up conference calling, including using dial-ins from a landline.
+You probably already know about the dozens of conference call services out there, or already use the in-built conference calling feature in your uber-versatile mobile device.
 But that method has its limitations—we’ll go into that later.
 There’s a better way, and that’s the RingCentral app.

 In this article, we’ll cover a few options for making a conference call on an Android device.
 Skip ahead if you’re interested in a certain section: